It is necessary to design a link-layer protocol between two hosts that are…

 2026

 It is necessary to design a link-layer protocol between two hosts that are directly connected over a lossless link of length 3000 kilometers.
-Assume that the link bandwidth is 108 bits per second and that the propagation delay in the link is 5 nanoseconds per meter.
+Assume that the link bandwidth is 108 bits per second and that the propagation delay in the link is 5 nanoseconds per meter (that is, a signal takes 5 ns to travel each meter of the link).
 Every transmitted data byte is assigned a unique sequence number.

 Let 𝑁 be the minimum number of bits needed for the sequence number field in the protocol header such that